BIBLE PASSAGE:

 Some people work multiple jobs in their effort to satisfy an

 insatiable desire for more, better, and newer things.
-There
+They

-seems to be a feeling that their feel identity is determined
+seem to have a feeling that their identity is determined by

 Rather than being content with ‘good enough’, some create